Rays beat Astros 5-2, move within 1 victory of World Series

 TRAINER’S ROOM

-Rays: Kiermaier left with a bruised left hand after getting hit by the pitch in the sixth.
+Rays: Kiermaier exited with a bruised left hand after getting hit by the pitch in the sixth.
 X-rays were negative.

+“Try to be hockey tough in these kind of situations, but we'll see how my recovery process goes,” Kiermaier said.

 UP NEXT